Take a look at your bank account. Could you use a little extra money from time to time for certain expenses?

 It may seem counterintuitive at first—why would paying a lot of money right now or saving money lead to a pay raise?

 If that money goes toward eliminating one of your biggest bills (and stress factors), you will essentially give yourself more money every month.
 We always advise our customers to continue saving even under the harshest conditions.
 The smallest amount you put away today will assist you tomorrow.

 Whether it's college debt, credit card debt, or an auto loan, paying off what you owe and starting to save is a fantastic way of changing your financial situation.
 That money can be used for all sorts of things every month, so work to get out of debt and start saving ASAP.

 If you need more money, you can give yourself a raise by increasing the amount of disposable income you have.
 But even the savviest saver will need a little extra income now and then that savings won't cover.

+So here's another great way to change your finances overnight.
+Even if you have bad credit, you can apply online for a personal loan from Atlas Credit at one of our locations.
 The sudden influx of money will feel exactly like a big holiday bonus from your boss.
 That cash can be used wherever you like, even toward a project that will pay you back in the long run.